COVID-19 Destination Updates

 Updates For Visitors & Residents

 The well-being of our guests and residents is the highest priority for the Cumberland Valley Visitors Bureau and we promote and encourage healthy and responsible travel.
 All travelers should seek and heed the latest expert guidance and take any necessary precautions.
-For your convenience, we have compiled a list of online resources below as well as answers to frequently asked questions.
+For your convenience, we have compiled a list of online resources and frequently asked questions about traveling to Cumberland Valley.
 We understand this situation is evolving and we will do our best to stay up-to-date.

 What closures are affecting Cumberland Valley tourism locations?

-All in-person events in April and May were canceled or postponed.
-Some partners are offering virtual classes, lectures, or exhibits.
-The Yellow Phase of re-opening allows for gatherings of 25 individuals or less so we assume that smaller events will return in the near future.
+With targeted mitigation efforts effective July 16, 2020, indoor events of no more than 25 are allowed and outdoor events are limited to 250 or less (or 50% of normal capacity).
+Many of our partners continue to offer virtual classes, lectures, or exhibits.
 While we are doing our best to keep our online Events Calendar updated, you should visit each partner's website or Facebook page for the most current information on cancellations.
 We recommend you check with event organizers if you have questions about cancellations and/or refunds.

 As you plan your trip for later in the year, please be aware that there is a growing list of annual events that have been canceled for 2020 including: